DigitexOfficial/digitex_api_doc/trading_ws.md

 Another valid value for `status` is `TERMINATED` which is used when orders are cancelled by the exchange.

+`GFD` (good for day) orders are cancelled automatically by the engine at 00:00:00 UTC of the next day.
+The trader will receive `orderCancelled`with the `status` equal to `EXPIRED`.

+`GTF` (good till funding) orders are cancelled automatically by the engine at the next funding (i.e 00:00:00, 08:00:00, 16:00:00 UTC).
+The trader will receive `orderCancelled` with the `status` equal to `EXPIRED`.

 Field `orders` contains all the orders that have been cancelled.

 ------